reserve-protocol/protocol/docs/exhaustive-tests.md

 # Exhaustive Testing

-The exhuastive tests include `ZTradingExteremes.test.ts` and `ZZStRSR.test.ts`, and are meant to test the protocol when given permutations of input values on the extreme ends of the spectrum of possiblities.
+The exhaustive tests include `Furnace.test.ts`, `RToken.test.ts`, `ZTradingExteremes.test.ts` and `ZZStRSR.test.ts`, and are meant to test the protocol when given permutations of input values on the extreme ends of the spectrum of possiblities.

+The env vars related to exhaustive testing are `EXTREME` and `SLOW`.

 ## 1) Get a box

-The exhuastive tests can take up to 24hr to complete, and use up a significant amount of memory (reports of up to 27gb).
+The exhaustive tests can take up to 24hr to complete, and use up a significant amount of memory (reports of up to 27gb).
 Therefore, we want to run these on a vm in gcp.

 I'm assuming you've already got `gcloud` installed on your dev machine.
 If not, https://cloud.google.com/sdk/docs/install .